-We Come in Peace, an evocative new installation by Huma Bhabha 85 PR, brings an otherworldly feel to the Metropolitan Museum’s roof garden.
+We Come in Peace, an evocative new installation by Huma Bhabha, brings an otherworldly feel to the Metropolitan Museum’s roof garden.

 A new site-specific installation commissioned by the Metropolitan Museum of Art is creating a quiet stir high above Fifth Avenue in Manhattan.
 Called We Come in Peace, the pair of sculptures by Huma Bhabha 85 PR is activating the museum’s Iris and B. Gerald Cantor Roof Garden through October 28.

 The title of the new piece, which opened to a fanfare of media coverage on April 17, references the aliens’ promise in the 1951 sci-fi classic The Day the Earth Stood Still.
 But for Bhabha, a Pakistani-born artist whose work has long addressed themes of memory, place, war and displacement, that suspect phrase—“we come in peace”—also resonates with undertones of inequality, invasion, imperialism and other acts of transgression.